alfredoUcar/citibike/README.md

 ## 9) Download the right file

 Now I will resume the step 6 and use TDD to implement the logic to download the right file based on the query parameters.

+## 10) Model to handle params validation

+Refactor to extract params validation to a pydantic model and keep endpoint code cleaner (single responsability).